Managing Photography Clients During COVID-19

 - Strategize schedules around recent news

-- Have a conversation prefacing the possibility a client’s virtual tour may not function correctly at first, but will work appropriately with time, especially as time goes on and limitations settle and restrictions are lifted
+- Have a conversation prefacing the possibility that a client’s virtual tour may not function correctly at first but will work appropriately with time, especially as time passes.
+Limitations settle, and restrictions are lifted.

-These measures will ensure no one is left in the dark on the possibility of issues or setbacks, and ultimately form a transparent and strategized business transaction.
+These measures will ensure no one is left in the dark about possible issues or setbacks and ultimately form a transparent and strategized business transaction.

-Ultimately, be as up front and honest with your clients as possible during this time.
-Many current challenges are out of people’s hands, and it’s important to work together.
+Ultimately, be as upfront and honest with your clients as possible during this time.
+Many current challenges are out of people’s hands, and working together is essential.
 As a virtual tour photographer, you have a powerful job during a historical event to allow businesses to welcome visitors virtually.